withastro/docs/src/pages/island-architecture.md

 By inadvertently admitting that the current model is flawed, opened up the space for a new form of discourse to enter, and help redefine the ecosystem moving forward.

 SSR frameworks such as [Next.js](https://nextjs.org/), [Nuxt.js](https://nuxtjs.org/), [SvelteKit](https://kit.svelte.dev/), did help address some of the underling questions, within the current paradigm.

 Developing methods and techniques to deliver production-stable SSR along with tooling and support for the developer.

 But in a new age, retaining previously disputed tenants only aided the lack of innovation in this new dawn.

-Jason Miller's formulations of an 'Island'-styled approach only augments the discussion with fresh new ways ideas about Website and Application development.
+Jason Miller's formulations of an 'Island'-styled approach only augments the discussion with fresh new ideas about Website and Application development.

 ## The Golden Isles and its many Islands

 In the introduction we placed a quote from Jason, describing the general concept of Island architecture.
 Let's revisit his words, since we have a better understanding of the context in which this is being proposed.

 Jason asks us to think of a Island architecture as a static HTML document.
 One that is rendered entirely on the server.

 The document contains multiple separate embedded applications, that are injected into placeholders or '*slots*', which form dynamic regions on the page.